-Research facilities include a five axis Mori Seiki NMV5000DCG CNC Machining Center; a Mori Seiki NT3150 CNC Mill Turn; a Fadal Vertical CNC Machining center instrumented with our own spindle and open CNC system; a Hardinge Super Precision CNC turning center; Mikrotools MPM4020L multi-functional micro-machining center; in house built ultra-high speed micro machining center; Mitutoya CMM; high speed Siemens linear drive; low speed–large scale Lamb XY table; high speed ball–screw driven table; ultra-precision piezo actuators for precision turning; tool holder testing stands; tool balancing and shrink fit stations.
+Research facilities include a five axis Quaser UX600 CNC Machining Center; a Mori Seiki NT3150 CNC Mill Turn; a Fadal Vertical CNC Machining center instrumented with our own spindle and open CNC system; a Hardinge Super Precision CNC turning center; Mikrotools MPM4020L multi-functional micro-machining center; in house built 3 – axis ultra-high speed micro machining center with 6 Degrees of Freedom Magnetically Lavitated rotary table; Mitutoya CMM; high speed Siemens linear drive; high speed ball–screw driven table; ultra-precision piezo actuators for precision turning; tool holder testing stands; tool balancing and shrink fit stations.

 The Laboratory is fully equipped to conduct research in all aspects of machine tool, machining and mechatronics engineering applied to manufacturing.
 Sample instruments include table, lathe and rotating dynamometers from Kistler; tool microscopes with video and photography attachment, surface finish analyzer, Ranishaw Laser Interferometer and ball bar, laser displacement sensors, laser vibrometer, capacitive-inductive probes, modal testing kits with a variety of hammer and accelerometer sets, shakers, Fourier Analyzers, data acquisition sets, dSpace high speed control system, scopes and analog filters.